 Low-risk members have exercise test limited to greater than 9 METS

 6 1-hour sessions involving risk factor reduction education and supervised exercise to show safety and define a home program (e.g., 3 times per week for a total of 2 weeks or 2 sessions per week for 3 weeks).

 Aetna considers additional cardiac rehabilitation services medically necessary based on the above-listed criteria when the member has any of the following conditions:

 Another documented myocardial infarction or extension of initial infarction; or

 New clinically significant coronary lesions documented by cardiac catheterization; or

 New evidence of ischemia on an exercise test, including thallium scan.

-* Physician supervision is of no proven value for non-EKG monitored cardiac rehabilitation and is therefore considered experimental and investigational because of insufficient evidence in the peer-reviewed literature.
+* Supervision by a physician or other qualified health care professional is of no proven value for non-EKG monitored cardiac rehabilitation and is therefore considered experimental and investigational because of insufficient evidence in the peer-reviewed literature.